Torono909/Infinity-Hax-Rewrite/README.md

 > constant updates <br/>

-but those are only for the paid version for the public version there are:
+but those are only for the paid version for the free version there are:

+> PacketFly Phase <br/>
 > log4j security update <br/>
 > better support on github <br/>
 > more developers <br/>